Trauma-Sensitive Yoga for BPD and Trauma: An 8-Week TCTSY Journey

 Key findings from current literature include:

-Yoga-based mindfulness practices demonstrate improvements in affective instability and emotional clarity for people living with BPD diagnoses.
+Yoga-based mindfulness practices demonstrate improvements in affective instability and emotional clarity for individuals living with BPD diagnoses.

 TCTSY research highlights benefits such as increased interoception, enhanced agency, improved emotional regulation, and reduced fear of bodily sensations.